rajsolanki907/rajsolanki907/README.md

 - 👋 Hi, I’m @rajsolanki907
-- 👀 I’m interested in web development
+- 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning c++ and oops concept
+- 🌱 I’m currently learning Machine Learning And AI Model Training
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Machine Learning Projects.
 - 📫 How to reach me using my mail which is rajkumarsolanki907@gmail.com

 <!---